 Monday - We had an apéritif dînatoire for 14 people on our boat.
 This happened a bit by accident.
 Roger and Kathleen on "Water Lily" were getting ready to leave, and they had not yet met Jerry and Suzanne on "La Lavande."
 We wanted to get them together, but they both had company.
 No problem, bring them along.
 Henk and Jacqueline were here to install our kitchen extractor.
-Bob, our neighbor from Cornwall, is too much fun not to invite, and the English couple who were staying on Mike and Jane's barge while they were back in Australia stopped by the day before to ask a question, so we invited them, and the party just kept growing.
+Bob, our neighbor from Cornwall, is too much fun not to invite, and the English couple staying on Mike and Jane's barge while they were back in Australia stopped by the day before to ask a question, so we invited them, and the party just kept growing.

 Friday - We took a day off before our busy weekend with the carnival and the marathon.

 That was the invitation for others to begin singing "their" song.
 In Europe, people sing more than they do in the States, and everyone seems to have a song that they sing reasonably well.
 When someone starts singing, everyone else joins in and sings along to the end.
 They all know the words, and for the most part, everyone carries the tune.
-The songs danced in the air, and we felt as though we were in the middle of a French film.
+The songs danced in the air, and we felt like we were in the middle of a French film.
 Conversations and laughter filled the room until a new round of songs started.
 We knew that we were lucky to be the only foreigners, and we had smiles on our faces thinking that life doesn't get any better than this when the owners of Bertillon arrived with their world-famous sorbet for dessert.
-A cheer rang out from the crowd, and everyone got up to form the French version of a line (something free form, like a glob of mercury) while the couple scooped up double cones for the crowd.
+A cheer rang out from the crowd, and everyone got up to form the French version of a line (something free-form, like a glob of mercury) while the couple scooped up double cones for the crowd.
 The Carnaval Vénetian had been a big success.
 People loved taking photos of the beautiful costumes against the backdrop of the Île Saint-Louis and Notre Dame.
-As everyone sat back down at their tables enjoying their Bertillon sorbet, we thought that this day was so fantastic that we might be dreaming.
+As everyone sat back at their tables enjoying their Bertillon sorbet, we thought this day was so fantastic that we might be dreaming.

-When the evening was over, we opened the door to find a warm spring night, and crossing over the Seine, we smiled our way home.
+When the evening was over, we opened the door to find a warm spring night, and crossing over the Seine; we smiled our way home.

 The Paris Marathon came by the Bastille twice today and finished up on Avenue Foch.